Time moves quickly and this article is now a touch out of date – I’ll be doing my best to update and extend significantly in late 2021

 The best option is to first forget all of the old terminology related to media.
 The lines have been blurred to such as extent that the term digital is meaningless and the same for above the line or below – who cares? – it all ends up on the balance sheet.

 Media choice is just one big toolbox – nothing else.
-Determine your marketing objectives and then without any bias review each media option as a tool and decide which will do the job the best.
+Determine your marketing objectives and then without any bias, review each media option as a tool and decide which will do the job the best.
 We’re looking forward to developing several tools to help small businesses choose but for now please find several key pieces of information that cover media usage at a high level.

 Media Consumer Survey 2018

 The following is probably the most important piece of research done for a while on media effectiveness.
 The researchers Ebqiuity, review key media options against a range of criteria and attempt to give an objective perspective.
-They also researched to find marketers subjective perspective on media effectiveness – with a noticeable difference between objective and subjective results.
+They also researched to find marketers subjective perspectives on media effectiveness – with a noticeable difference between objective and subjective results.

 Note – the data is generated via research in the UK but still it’s a gem of a study.